Firefly042/ultimate-assistant-pycord/README.md

 ## Cloning and Forking
-Follow the license and don't be evil, that is all.
+Follow the license and don't be evil.
+That is all.

 # Support the Developer